Van Life With Your Dog: The Complete 2026 Guide

 - Active breeds that need regular exercise (Labs, Shepherds, Cattle Dogs, Retrievers)

-- Dogs who enjoy riding in vehicles
+- Dogs that enjoy or are neutral about riding in vehicles

 Dogs That May Struggle